dariogarcia/dariogarcia.github.io/_posts/2022-04-14-scientific-publications.md

 * Idoneous Evaluation: For every research contribution there is a community, large or small, with the most knowledge on the topic.
 That is the community of researchers also working on the same area.
 These researchers will typically read and assess the relevance of papers in their field when working on their own research.
 This means the reading effort is already being done by the experts in the field, just not publicly.
 These experts on the topic are the best possible reviewers of a work, as they are selfishly interested in understanding every aspect of their related work.

 * Recognized Reviewers: Writing good reviews takes time and effort, but their benefits are huge for science.
 Good reviewers (e.g., thorough, detailed, well-argued) should be acknowledged by the community, and should get proper recognition and reward.

-- Replicability by Default: Contributions which cannot be replicated are of no relevance.
+* Replicability by Default: Contributions which cannot be replicated are of no relevance.
 Authors should be encouraged to facilitate the replicability of their work.
 Contributions replicating the work of others should also get proper recognition.
 The importance and visibility of papers should be directly related to their replicability.

-- Perpetual evaluation: Research should be continuously under review.
+* Perpetual evaluation: Research should be continuously under review.
 As a result of other people's contributions, research should be improved and extended.
 Authors should be encouraged to take into account and apply comments or findings made by the community.
 This would result in more complete contributions which would remain relevant for longer periods.

 * Objective Paper Visibility: Paper visibility should be based on aspects like overall evaluation, citations, replicability, continued interest, and others.
 Research should be sortable by any combination of these factors.

+* Explicit Author Contribution: Papers should have a limited set of contribution types.
+For example, original concept (the happy idea needed in many steps of the research project), design & refinement (the continuous planning and reconsideration of research) and implementation (conducting experiments, transforming ideas into reality).

+* State-of-the-art Expansion: The creation of the state-of-the-art part of a paper could be done collaboratively.
+Authors of other works, or conocieurs of other research papers could enhance a new paper by contextualizing it beyond their original authors knowledge.
+This would provide a much richer background to papers, as well as identify potential side-effects, applications and flaws of a research contribution.

 ### A New Platform for Research